Our top 10 tips for using social media as a healthcare professional

 - Vent about professional gripes

 Attacking your competitors or peers in an obnoxious or vulgar manner on social media platforms is not the way to go about solving your work-related issues.
-For better coping-mechanisms to tackle everyday stress, you can read our guide here.

 - Do not add patients or service users on Facebook